top of page

 Prevention and Treatment of Post Trauma

-Since we began our work in the Lahav and Shekef farms, we hosted hundreds of combat units, form the various IDF divisions.
-As well as Medical teams, emergency response units, City and town emergency response teams, police forces, search and rescue units, all for processing workshops which include, conversations, agricultural work, body and mind work and team building activities, in a therapeutic agricultural setting
+Since the initiation of our operations at the Lahav and Shekef farms, we have hosted hundreds of combat units from various IDF divisions, as well as medical teams, emergency response units, municipal emergency response teams, police forces, and search and rescue teams.
+These groups participate in processing workshops that encompass discussions, agricultural activities, mind-body work, and team-building exercises within a therapeutic agricultural environment.

 In addition to our work which is all based on agriculture, ecology and strengthening the Negev, the area of Post Trauma leans on an additional therapeutic principle.

-In every medical intervention, we make use of tools from nature therapy, and work in an open space, while using existing resources to promote processes of healing and building resilience.
+In each therapeutic intervention, we incorporate elements of nature therapy and operate in an open environment, utilizing available resources to facilitate healing processes and enhance resilience.

 Herding sheep, taking care of the sheep, and taking them out to the meadow, are used as an integral part of the therapeutic process.
 Taking caring of others, caring for animals and the ability to spend time in the open fields, while taking responsibility for leading the herd, feeding it, and bring it back to the farm, are elements that help with returning the sense of control, strengthening a sense of self worth and creating positive experiences of success.
 Aiding in new births of sheep and feeding the newborns, gives those visiting our farms an ability to engage in creating a new and healthy life, new feeling of life, for those have experienced trauma, loss and grief.

-A therapeutic approach involving the management of sheep and working in nature
+A therapeutic approach involving working in nature and herding sheep

 bottom of page